msanatan/msanatan.github.io/blog/2018/dynamodb-lambdas-go-and-an-empty-list/index.md

   * We'll override the current list with the one we provide
 * This logic will be used in a lambda written in Go for some preprocessing of data

-I found this following helpful guide online that showed how to update a list contained in a type like Item using the `SET` operator: <https://medium.com/@joshua.a.kahn/building-a-dynamodb-list-resolver-for-aws-appsync-eb42d30a8791>.
+I found this following helpful guide online that showed how to update a list contained in a type like Item using the `SET` operator: <a href="https://medium.com/@joshua.a.kahn/building-a-dynamodb-list-resolver-for-aws-appsync-eb42d30a8791" target="_blank" rel="nofollow noopener noreferrer">https://medium.com/@joshua.a.kahn/building-a-dynamodb-list-resolver-for-aws-appsync-eb42d30a8791</a>.
 Naturally, I thought it should be a simple matter of recreating the Velocity logic in Go and I'd be OK.

 ## Problema Numero Uno